Pongsapat1035/vue-shopping-ts/README.md

   - On order status change → update stock (decrease/restock)
   - On product change → update **Algolia** index

----

 ## 📱 Responsive Design

 - Fully responsive UI across mobile, tablet, and desktop

----

 ## 🧪 Validation

 - All forms and inputs validated using **Zod** for safety and consistency

----

 ## 📦 Deployment

 - Hosted with **Firebase Hosting**
 - Backend logic managed via **Firebase Cloud Functions**

----

-## 📸 Screenshots (optional)

-_Add screenshots here if you'd like to showcase the UI._

----

 ## 🧠 Lessons Learned